-Employment Applications are accepted online.
-Click here to create an online account.
+Employment Application are accepted online.
+Click here to access the County of Los Angeles Application Website.

-- You only have to complete one profile.
+- You can access the above link to search for open positions and create a user profile.
 Your profile will be retained in the County’s database and you may use the same profile to apply for several jobs that match your experience and education.

-- You will receive immediate email notification that your application has been received and additional emails throughout the process.
+- Once you submit an application, you will receive immediate email notification that your application has been received and additional emails throughout the process.

 - You may also access your profile through a mobile device (mobile phone, tablet, etc.).
 If you don’t have a computer or mobile device, you may visit one of the many locations where computers are available, including your local library.

 - You can also submit a Job Interest card to receive automated emails when positions open based on your desired job categories.
 To set up a Job Interest Card by Category:

 - Click here to access the Job Interest Card page

 - Select your desired categories

 - Applications are accepted for County examinations only when the bulletin is posted, announcing that the examination is open.